sprockets/sprockets-statsd/docs/index.rst

    The TCP port number that the StatsD server is listening on.
 This defaults to 8125 if it is not configured.

+.. envvar:: STATSD_PREFIX

+   Optional prefix to use for metric paths.
+See the documentation for :class:`~sprockets_statsd.mixins.Application` for addition notes on setting the path prefix.

 .. envvar:: STATSD_PROTOCOL

    The IP protocol to use when connecting to the StatsD server.
 You can specify either "tcp" or "udp".
 The